EricLeeSanders/Classical-Ciphers/README.md

 # Classical-Ciphers
 #### Classical Ciphers written in Java using Swing for GUI

 This was a midterm project for my cryptography class at Butler.
 We had to implement an encryption and decryption for a Shift, Affine, Substitution, and Vigenere Cipher.
-I went a levels beyond and also implements auto decryption for Shift and Vigenere Cipher.
+I went a few levels beyond by adding a GUI and also implementing auto decryption for Shift and Vigenere Cipher.
 The auto decryption will automatically decrypt an encrypted text and give the shift or key that was used to encrypt the text.
-I also added a GUI rather than using a simple command prompt.
+Shift uses frequency analysis to determine the similarity between each shift and the English language.
+Vigenere uses the Friedman Test as well as the Kasiski Test to deteremine the keyword length.
+Then using frequency analysis from the shift cipher, we find the best match to the English language for each coset.

 I decided to use Java for this project because I was familiar with Swing.
 This allowed me to quickly create a GUI.